ioannisatdatabricks/0-to-genai-with-databricks-on-aws/Setup Instructions for Databricks Express.md

     define the model to be used for the chat (it should be the name of the endpoint created in step 2b):

     `"llm_model_serving_endpoint_name": <Endpoint Serving Name for Chat>,  # the foundation model we want to use`

+### 4. Run the notebook
+Run all cells using the serverless compute.
+Note that there are three points that take about 10 minutes each to execute the first time the notebook is run:
+- When the Vector Search engine is created programmatically
+- When the Vector Search index is built for the first time
+- When the model that is built and registered in Unity Catalog is deployed, i.e. a serving endpoint for the RAG agent is set up.